-- Ensuring that the interview addresses leadership ability, team working skills, integrity, understanding of the school's ethos and vision, and why the candidate believes they would be a good fit for the school. - Ensuring that the interview addresses safeguarding practices. - Ensuring that the interview addresses the candidate's motivation, reasons for being interested in joining the school, and attitude to working with children. - Appointing an appointing officer who will be responsible for the entire management of the recruitment process. - Agreeing with the successful candidate when other members of the school community will be informed about their appointment, including staff members and parents. - Ensuring that references have been received where requested. - Ensuring that all references for a shortlisted candidate are obtained prior to interview, properly scrutinised, and that information is not contradictory, unclear, or incomplete, with clarification requested when appropriate. - Asking previous employers of new staff members whether the individual has been subject to capability procedures in the previous two years. - Where possible, ensuring that the shortlisting panel and interviewing panel are comprised of the same people.
+- Ensuring that the interview addresses leadership ability, team working skills, integrity, understanding of the school's ethos and vision, and why the candidate believes they would be a good fit for the school. - Ensuring that the interview addresses safeguarding practices. - Ensuring that the interview addresses the candidate's motivation, reasons for being interested in joining the school, and attitude to working with children. - Agreeing with the successful candidate when other members of the school community will be informed about their appointment, including staff members and parents. - Ensuring that references have been received where requested. - Ensuring that all references for a shortlisted candidate are obtained prior to interview, properly scrutinised, and that information is not contradictory, unclear, or incomplete, with clarification requested when appropriate. - Asking previous employers of new staff members whether the individual has been subject to capability procedures in the previous two years. - Ensuring that the shortlisting panel and interviewing panel are comprised of the same people.